-This article offers a practical explanation of the communication plan.
+This article offers a practical explanation of the Communication Plan.
 After reading, you’ll understand the basics of this powerful communication tool.
+This article also contains a downloadable and editable Communication Plan template.

 What is a Communication Plan?